thomasbarkats/yasui/README.md

 &nbsp;
 ## Configuration
-`createServer` and `createApp` takes a configuration object that can take the following parameters:
+`createServer` and `createApp` takes a configuration object with the following parameters:

 | Parameter | Description |
 | :-------- | :-----------|